OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 This course runs on a weekly rhythm, and learning the schedule will help you develop a routine, anticipate deadlines, and stay on track.
-It is extremely important to stay on schedule and turn your assignments in.
-The single biggest reason for falling behind in this course is missing early milestones and letting work accumulate.
+It is extremely important to stay on schedule and turn your assignments in on time every week.
+The single biggest reason for falling behind in this course is not starting to work on assignments in advance, missing deadlines, and letting work accumulate.

 In particular, while the semester starts out with introductory topics, please do not allow yourself to be lulled into believing you can cut corners on